PMP Exam Preparation (92 Blogs) Become a Certified Professional

 21. How does the RACI matrix help in resource management?

 Every individual in a project should understand his/ her roles and responsibilities.
-Each team member’s role can be defined using a RACI matrix.
+A RACI matrix can define each team member’s role.

-RACI stands for the 4 roles which stakeholders may portray in any project.
-It maps out to is Responsible, is Accountable, who must be Consulted with, and who shall stay Informed.
-Just to explain this better, a project delegation looks like with RACI.
+RACI stands for the 4 roles that stakeholders may portray in any project.
+It maps out who is Responsible, Accountable, who must be Consulted, and who shall stay Informed.
+To explain this better, a project delegation looks like a RACI.

 Responsible – Defines who is completing the task.

-Accountable – Defines who is making decisions and taking actions on the tasks.
+Accountable – Defines who is making decisions and taking action on the tasks.

 Consulted – Define who will be communicated with regard to decisions and tasks.